simonworkhouse/magento-bugs/README.md

 3. MySQL 5.7.23

 ### Steps to reproduce
-1. composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition <install dir>
+1. composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition {install dir}
-2. cd <install dir>
+2. cd {install dir}
 3. ./bin/magento setup:install --backend-frontname=? --db-host=? --db-name=? --db-user=? --db-password=? --base-url=? --admin-user=? --admin-password=? --admin-email=? --admin-firstname=? --admin-lastname=?
 4. ./bin/magento sampledata:deploy
 5. ./bin/magento setup:upgrade
-6. Update the values for "catalog/seo/product_url_suffix" and "catalog/seo/category_url_suffix" to ".php" and the value for "catalog/seo/product_use_categories" to "1"
+6. Update the values for "catalog/seo/product_url_suffix" and "catalog/seo/category_url_suffix" to ".php", the value for "catalog/seo/product_use_categories" to "1" and run "./bin/magento app:config:import"

 ### Expected Result
 URL rewrites to be generated in the url_rewrite table and the URLs on the frontend should match the new suffixes and format.